abdullah-erturk/pmas/README.md

 * Only the Office product is processed, no Windows licensing
 * One product of each type **supported by LibTSforge.dll** is selected, matching those **installed on the system**
-* Permanent license applied using the Zerocid method
+* Permanent license applied using the StaticCID method

 ---

 ### 4. License Windows + Office (DLL-Supported) Products

 * Both Windows and Office products are processed simultaneously
-* Permanent license applied using the Zerocid method
+* Permanent license applied using the StaticCID method

 ---